NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 6. Command - `git clone <url from above>` and enter to commence local repo
 7. You then need to add your own details, perferable via an `env.py` file stored on a `.gitignore` file
 8. You need to add a `requirements.txt`(if necessary, you need the file from clone with all the dependencies) - command on Gitpod `pip3 install -r requirements.txt` and to update `pip local > freeze requirments.txt`.
+9. To initialise Django, run the `python3 manage.py runserver` in your terminal.
+In Gitpod for example, you can navigate to the IP host address or open a preview in the terminal or browser.
+10. Finally, you need to create a superuser and (in order to build models) run migrations, via the following commands:

+        `python3 manage.py makemigrations` (always first)
+        then:
+        `python3 manage.py migrate`
+        *and to create a superuser (followed by details)* `python3 manage.py createsuperuser`
+`

+#### Forking a Github Repo

+Forking is simply making a code of the repo, adapting it but not affecting the original:

+1. Sign into Gihub and go to your chosen repo (for example, [mine](https://github.com/NeiloErnesto89/FullStack_Django_MS4_MaChine) )
+2. Find the `fork` button (like the `clone` button)
+3. Now you have your own copy of a repo on your Github account to do with it what you please.

 ### Heroku